6. Your responsibilities

 - a partner joining or leaving the home you rent and live in

 There may be other changes that are not listed here.
-If there are any changes in your situation talk to your work coach or call the helpline to see if they will affect your payments or what you are expected to do.
+If there are any changes in your situation talk to your work coach or contact Universal Credit to see if they will affect your payments or what you are expected to do.

 These are often called changes of circumstances.
 For more information see Universal Credit: report a change of circumstances